-While BBI is mainly investing in funds that support the SME space, it has considerable flexibility to invest as it sees fit.
-It has opted not to support funds lending for property development but does back a range of debt strategies such as senior, unitranche and second lien.
+While BBI is mainly investing in funds that support the SME space, it has considerable flexibility within that to invest as it sees fit in order to generate returns.
+It has opted to date not to support funds lending for property development but does support a range of debt strategies such as senior, unitranche and second lien.

-BBI is also open to widening its horizons.
+BBI is also open to widening its horizons if the right opportunities arise.
 While it rules out investing in distressed debt, Coldwell says “venture debt is interesting and we do have conversations around niche strategies like asset-based lending”.